Nurture peace and make it last, Pope tells post-war Mozambique | Devdiscourse

 "GOOD DAY FOR PEACE"

 According to the U.N.
-World Food Programme (WFP), 80% of Mozambique's population cannot afford the minimum costs for an adequate diet
+World Food Programme (WFP), 80% of Mozambique's population cannot afford minimum costs for an adequate diet.

-"It's definitely a good day for peace and reconciliation," said Myrta Kaulard, the United Nations Resident Coordinator in Mozambique.
-"For good elections you need peace.
-For development you need peace."
-Kaulard, who attended the meeting, said Francis' message would give a "positive boost," but so would his mere presence, noting the last time Mozambique was in the spotlight was for cyclones that killed more than a thousand people in March.
+Myrta Kaulard, the United Nations Resident Coordinator in Mozambique who attended the meeting, said Francis' message would give a "positive boost," but so would his mere presence, noting the last time Mozambique was in the spotlight was for cyclones that killed more than a thousand people in March.
+"It's definitely a good day for peace and reconciliation," said Kaulard.

 Francis also touched on environmental problems, another big theme of the trip that will take him on to Madagascar and Mauritius.
 He said Mozambicans should be vigilant against pillaging and unethical exploitation of natural resources "driven by greed generally not cultivated even by the inhabitants of these lands, nor motivated by the common good of your people".